TianyuDu/AnnEconForecast/README.md

 In addition to the neural networks, we also deployed various other machine learning techniques, like the genetic algorithm, in hyper-parameter tunning.

-For a more completed note on what we do in this project, please refer to our documentation page.
-[Documentation](https://tianyudu.github.io/AnnEconForecast/)
+For a more completed note on what we do in this project, please refer to our documentation page. ([Documentation Link](https://tianyudu.github.io/AnnEconForecast/))